List of Star Wars: Knights of the Old Republic characters: Jolee Bindo

 Jolee Bindo, voiced by Kevin Michael Richardson, is a character in Star Wars: Knights of the Old Republic.
 Jolee is an old hermit living in the Shadowlands on the forest floor of Kashyyyk and a former Jedi Padawan.
 Bindo helps Revan bypass shield generators that lead deeper into the Shadowlands to find the Star Map and remains with Revan's party.
 After the main character gains experience, Jolee tells the tale of how he was once a smuggler, and through this met his wife.
 Against the wishes of the Jedi Council, he trained her in the way of the Force.
 She was then seduced to the dark side by Exar Kun, upon failing to convince Jolee to join Exar Kun as well, she drew her lightsaber on him.
 Jolee won the fight, but he was unable to bring himself to kill her.
 She escaped and went on to kill many Jedi.
 Jolee expected to be punished harshly for his mistakes, but the Council said he had learned his lesson the hard way, and even considered promoting him to knighthood.
 Disappointed with the Jedi's decision, Jolee left the Order and started wandering the galaxy before crash landing on Kashyyyk, where he lived for 20 years until he met Revan.
+Due to his personality traits and neutral alignment that classify him as a "Gray Jedi", Jolee is able to wield light and dark side Force powers equally without difficulty or fully committing to either side.

 Kimberley Wallace of Game Informer included Jolee Bindo in her list of best BioWare characters; she called him a "cranky old man who hacks the hell out of enemies is hard to top".
 According to Wallace, "he almost beats HK-47 for his power with sarcasm, as Jolee Bindo's self-ridicule is part of his charm", and claims that he will perhaps never live down his infamous line, "I did it all for the Wookiees!"